ebridge2/10sr_ai_assisted_coding/paper/rules/testing/rule6.md

 ## What separates positive from flawed examples

-Flawed examples ask for implementation first and maybe add tests later as an afterthought.
-You get code that technically works for the happy path but fails on edge cases you didn't think about.
+Flawed examples ask for implementation first and maybe add tests later as an afterthought, testing only the happy path and perhaps one or two edge cases you thought of.
+You get code that technically works for anticipated uses but fails on boundary conditions, numerical edge cases, and subtle failure modes you didn't consider.
 When bugs appear, you patch the code without adding tests, so the same bugs reappear later.
-The AI often modifies tests to make them pass rather than fixing the actual problem.
+The AI often modifies tests to make them pass rather than fixing the actual problem, or generates "paper tests" with placeholder data and mock implementations that merely satisfy test structure without validating actual logic.

-Positive examples start with tests that specify the expected behavior.
-You articulate success criteria through concrete test cases before any implementation.
+Positive examples start with tests that specify expected behavior before requesting any implementation.
+You articulate success criteria through concrete test cases, leveraging AI to systematically identify potential failure modes, edge cases, boundary conditions, and scenarios where numerical instability could occur.
+You evaluate these AI-generated test suggestions critically; some won't be relevant, but many reveal real gaps in your testing strategy.
 When the AI generates code, you can immediately verify it meets your specifications.
-When bugs appear, you first write a test that catches the bug, then fix the implementation.
-You watch carefully to ensure the AI doesn't modify tests to make them pass.
+When bugs appear, you first write a test that catches the bug, then fix the implementation, watching carefully to ensure the AI doesn't modify tests to make them pass.
+Your test suite becomes comprehensive and your code robust against inputs you didn't anticipate.

 ---